Violin & Cello

 Holding the Master of Music degree from Glinka State Conservatory in Russia, Anna performed with the Nizhny Novgorod State Philharmonic Orchestra for several years as First Violinist.
 She also taught violin to secondary school students and worked with other orchestras touring France, Germany, Belgium, Spain, and the Scandinavian countries.
 Among the highlights of her artistic career are joint performances with M. Rastropovich and Y. Bashmet.
 In Canada, Anna continued teaching at musical schools, delivering private lessons, and performing with Sinfonia Toronto, Oshawa Symphony, Brampton Symphony, Oakville symphony, Koffler Chamber orchestra and others.

-A talented violinist, her passion for music began at the age of 5 in the Music for Children Program at the Aragua Music Conservatory (Venezuela).
-Years after, as a distinguished student, she was awarded with a scholarship from the National Institute of Culture and Arts (Inciba) to study violin in Brussels, Belgium.
-To complete her studies, Maria studied choral music and pedagogy specializing in childhood music.
+Years after, as a gifted and distinguished violin student, she was awarded with a scholarship from the National Institute of Culture and Arts (INCIBA) to study violin in Brussels, Belgium.
+To complement her violin studies, Maria studied choral music and pedagogy concentrated in childhood music.
 Maria is also an accomplished composer.

-Maria moved to Canada in 2009 and is an active performer and violin teacher.
-She has been invited to participate in special events and concerts in Quebec and Ottawa.
+Maria performed in gala concerts in Venezuela and taught violin for several years.
+She moved to Canada in 2009 and is an active performer and a violin instructor.
+She has been invited to participate in gala concerts in Gatineau City Hall Quebec and special events in Ottawa, Ontario.

 Interested in taking lessons?